Sedation Dentistry – Daytona Beach, Florida

 Once we’ve completed your treatment and you’ve had time to recover from the effects of oral conscious sedation, it’s likely that you will remember very little about the time you spent here in our Daytona Beach practice, which is an ideal outcome for many patients.
 All we ask when undergoing this effective sedation method is that you have a trusted friend or family member escort you both to and from the practice.

 In addition to oral conscious sedation, nitrous oxide is also available here at Indigo Dental of Daytona Beach.
 You may know this substance by a more familiar name: laughing gas!
-Nitrous oxide is provided to the patient through a mask that fits comfortably over your nose, and within minutes of breathing in, you should feel more relaxed.
-The biggest benefit of nitrous oxide is that the effects wear off very quickly once the mask is removed, which means you can get back to your regular routine without having to endure any inconvenient downtime.
+Nitrous oxide sedation can help patients feel more relaxed within a matter of minutes.
+The biggest benefit of this medication is that the effects wear off very quickly, meaning you can get back to your routine without having to endure any inconvenient downtime.
+If you’re worried about your dental appointment or want to learn more, here’s what you should consider when it comes to nitrous oxide.

 Benefits of Dental Sedation